 Emergency contraception is often covered by benefits or insurance if it is prescribed by a doctor, but you don’t need a prescription to access the morning after pill.
 Levonorgestrel pills are available in Canadian pharmacies without a prescription.

 Another alternative is a copper intrauterine device.
 Again, this is available prescription only.
-The device is inserted by a doctor within 7 days of unprotected sex.
+The device is inserted by a doctor within seven days of unprotected sex.

 The copper IUD is generally thought to provide the most effective form of emergency contraception.

 Ready to put the control back in birth control?
-We got you.
+Start your free assessment with Felix today.